jowisaidman/Signlana/README.md

-# Signlana - Secure wallet for easy payments
+# Signala - Secure wallet for easy payments

 Signlana is a secure mobile wallet for user friendly and fast payments in the Solana network.